mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/strategic-ddd/README.md

 In this part we will focus on:

-* Documenting our **ubiquitous language** (terminology, naming...)
+- Documenting our **ubiquitous language** (terminology, naming...)
-* Drawing out the boundaries of our contexts (systems or applications...)
+- Drawing out the boundaries of our contexts (systems or applications...)
-* Defining the relations between contexts
+- Defining the relations between contexts

 This isn't technical work per se, but it dramatically eases the technical work we will do later.

-It's as easy as: No strategic DDD = no DDD.
+It's as easy as "No strategic DDD = no DDD".
 Let's get to work!